MinecraftChromeDev/Minecraft.github.io/README.md

 ## Minecraft.github.io
-Minecraft for Chromebook was modified but not created by me (Samdan9)
+Minecraft Classic for your browser! (bit different than the one Mojang hosts on their website)

 # Bummer Dude!
 Some Districts have reported Classicube and / or AWS downloads for the game files are blocked!
 Thanks a lot!